New Bounce Handling for Improved Deliverability

 Managing bounces in an intelligent way: a practical example

-A few months ago a well-known Italian service provider reported problems that prevented the delivery of all incoming messages with acceptable times.
+In 2020 a well-known Italian service provider reported problems that prevented the delivery of all incoming messages with acceptable times.
 The problem was not only detected by MailUp, but by the entire Email Service Provider community.

 Indeed, thisissue greatly limited the number of messages delivered and forced us togenerate the bounce after a few days, as per our policy.
 Here is what thedelivery and bounce trends in the period in question looked like for a user whowas not yet included in the rollout of the new algorithms: